Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 The third example, a twisted equivariant standard procedure map, is somewhat more complicated, but the same basic strategy applies. \\

+The formula $\phi(b) = h \phi (db)$ for basis elements always recursively forces the signs.
+The contractions $h$ often involve no signs and signs in $db$ terms are generally standard signs occurring in boundary formulas.
+Thus if one also has candidate formulas for the $\phi$ signs, one has the possibility of showing relatively painlessly by induction that these signs behave correctly in the verification of $\phi(b) = h \phi (db)$ and $\phi(gx) = g\phi(x)$.
+This completes an inductive proof that the asserted full formula for $\phi(x)$ is the equivariant standard procedure chain map, correct for all $x$.\\

+It is interesting to compare our arguments with a direct computation that $d \phi = \phi d$.
+Direct computations can be awkward and seem to rely on large amounts of fortuitous cancellation of terms with opposite signs.
+Our arguments require no such cancellation.\\

-It is true that if one checks or repeats or simply accepts previous arguments that $d \phi = \phi d$, and that $\phi$ is equivariant in a group action case, then the statement that $\phi$ coincides with the standard procedure map is quite easy.
-One just observes that for basis elements $b$ of the domain the terms $\cT b$ are in the image of the contraction of the range and therefore the basic uniqueness theorems apply.
+It is true that if one checks or repeats or simply accepts previous arguments that $d \phi = \phi d$, and that $\phi$ is equivariant in a group action case, then the statement that $\phi$ coincides with the standard procedure map can be quite easy.
+One just observes that for basis elements $b$ of the domain the summands $\cT b$ of $\phi(b)$ are in the image of the contraction of the range and therefore the basic uniqueness theorems apply.
 This by itself is interesting.
 But we believe our alternate proofs add value by simplifying some arguments, revealing hidden structure, and putting results in a new context.\\

 Other issues involving complicated chain maps arise in the operad context.
 One needs to understand why certain diagrams strictly commute.
-These commutative diagrams correspond to operad axioms for a collection of maps.
+These commutative diagrams correspond to operad axioms for a collection of maps, or to verification that certain collections of chain maps define operad morphisms.
 For this our uniqueness theorems seem very useful, since the compositions in question often are seen to be compositions of standard procedure chain maps.
 Therefore criteria that imply compositions of standard procedure chain maps are themselves standard procedure chain maps can be used to prove two different compositions around a diagram must coincide.\\

 Of course the above few paragraphs are rather vague.
 But having read them should make it easier to be motivated and follow details in specific examples.\\